¶¶Òõpro

 Fieldwork and Research Opportunities

-Benefits of SLU's biology program include several internship and career opportunities.
+The benefits of SLU's biology program include several internship and career opportunities.
 Advanced undergraduate students with good academic records are encouraged to apply for teaching or learning assistant positions.
 In addition to a stipend, students gain teaching experience and the opportunity to help others become interested in biology.

 Careers